 Trade shows are a big deal.
 We spend a lot of time planning them, practicing our pitch, preparing our booths, and engaging with everyone who walks by.
-We do this because we know that every time we attend a trade show, we increase our credibility and exposure in our industry, it’s our way of saying “we’re players in the wholesale game now.”
+We do this because we know that every time we attend a trade show, we increase our credibility and exposure in our industry– it’s our way of saying “we’re players in the wholesale game now.”

-The gravy on top is that trade shows usually generate around 30% of all wholesale businesses for most brands.
+The gravy on top is that trade shows usually generate around 30% of all wholesale revenue for most brands.
 So how do we make sure that we convert all the buyer conversations at the show into actual sales and orders?
 Let’s dive into some trade show best practices to help you maximize your chances of getting those wholesale orders placed and shipped!

 If You Didn’t Follow Up During the Show – Do it NOW!

 Seasoned sellers at the show usually make sure to follow up with buyers during the show whenever they get a break to start their ordering process.
 If you didn’t get a chance to do this while you were at the show, it’s never too late.
-Make sure to immediately follow up with all your buyers who showed interest within 1-2 weeks after the show.
+Make sure to immediately follow up with all your buyers who showed interest within 1 to 2 weeks after the show.
 Any longer than that and buyers can easily forget about your brand and move on, or buy from your competitors!